 You Should Be Scanned for Lung Cancer if You've Done This, Panel Says

-Big news for smokers and even non-smokers: The eligibility for a lung exam should expand, according to a new statement from the U.S. Preventive Services Task Force.
+Big news for smokers and even non-smokers: The eligibility for a lung exam should expand, according to March statement from the U.S. Preventive Services Task Force.
 "Lung cancer is the second most common cancer and the leading cause of cancer death in the US," they say.
 "In 2020, an estimated 228,820 persons were diagnosed with lung cancer, and 135 ,720 persons died of the disease."
 Their new recommendations are meant to bring equity to testing.
-Read on to see if you're eligible—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on to see if you're eligible—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID and Didn't Know It.

 The Task Force Recommends Annual Screenings Now for This Group of People